HaitaoMao/HaitaoMao.github.io/pages/Me.md

 With those analyses, I can (1) understand graph-related task, datasets,  model architecture design,  and the learning procedure (2) find new real-world challnge and define research scenario revolving on real-world challenge.
 (3) Find new solution based on those insights.

-Details on my research taste can be found at [here]().
+Details on my naive understanding on research can be found at [here](https://haitaomao.github.io/categories/naive/).
 Feel free to discuss with me for collaboration.

 - The principle on DNN learning procedure: a novel neuron perspective:
   -  Neuron Compaign Initialization strategy (**Won the CIKM2021 Best Short Paper**)